-With another month of summer holiday looming, we are all looking for fun, safe activities with the kids.
 In Singapore we are blessed with many attractions but not all have been reopened.
-River Safari is a notable option as much of it is outdoors (a handy way to steer clear of people).
+My kids are still pining after Sentosa’s water park, Adventure Cove which lays dormant, gathering moss.
+Thankfully River Safari is a notable option as much of the attraction is outdoors (a handy way to steer clear of people and stay safe).

 What is the River Safari?